Forward-UIUC-2022S/sanjana-pingali-find-professors-by-keyword/README.md

 # find-professors-by-keyword
 Algorithmic Design
 -----------------------------
-The main schemas from the MAG dataset of siginificance to ranking papers by authors are the Authors table and Papers.
+The main schemas from the MAG dataset of siginificance to ranking papers by authors are the Authors, Papers and Paper Author Affiliations.

 ![alt text](https://github.com/Forward-UIUC-2022S/sanjana-pingali-find-professors-by-keyword/blob/main/Untitled%20drawing%20(9).jpg)